ShenQingchuan/github-contributor-svg-generator/README.md

 The contribution ranking is calculated based on the following formula: "The user's successfully merged Pull Requests + the number of commits made by the user in the current repository."

-## Github Actions
+## Guide for Github Actions

-You can copy the yaml example below and change some
+You can copy the yaml example below and change the `-o`, `-r` arguments by following the guide above.

 ```yaml
 name: update-contributors-svg